 Remember – research shows that nearly three quarters of mobile shoppers will switch to a different website if the mobile website they are on does not make it easy for them to make a purchase!

-3. Be Available to Your Customers
+3. Be available to your Customers

-Mobile has had a massive influence over the way customers think about the businesses they buy from, and it’s also had a huge impact on what it is customers expect from these businesses.
+Mobile has had a massive influence over the way customers think about the businesses they buy from.
+Furthermore, it’s also had a huge impact on what it is customers expect from these businesses.
 Remember that the entire point of mobile is just that: mobile.
 No matter where customers are, or what time it is, a mobile device means they’re connected.
 It’s a major contributor to the ‘always on’ lifestyle.
 It’s this ‘always on’ attitude that has now created a kind of urgency in new online shopping behaviors.

-It’s Time to Change!
+It’s time to change!